cmdalbem/portfolio/src/pages/ciclomapa/index.md

 ![](./arts.png)
 ```

+# Results

+Since its launch we can say that CicloMapa has grown to become the main platform for bike maps in Brazil, even without any money spent in advertising it.

-We were glad with the organic coverage from different media channels, mainly with [Mobilize](https://www.mobilize.org.br/noticias/11986/um-mapa-com-quase-todas-as-ciclovias-do-brasil.html) and [ArchDaily](https://www.archdaily.com.br/br/933497/ciclomapa-um-mapa-colaborativo-da-infraestrutura-cicloviaria-das-cidades-brasileiras) which are big portals specialized on mobility.
+We're glad with the organic coverage from different media channels, mainly with [Mobilize](https://www.mobilize.org.br/noticias/11986/um-mapa-com-quase-todas-as-ciclovias-do-brasil.html) and [ArchDaily](https://www.archdaily.com.br/br/933497/ciclomapa-um-mapa-colaborativo-da-infraestrutura-cicloviaria-das-cidades-brasileiras) which are big portals specialized on mobility.
+One of ITDP's webinar that presented CicloMapa also got highlighted on [Hacker News's](https://news.ycombinator.com/item?id=30791874) front page, the legendary tech news portal by Y Combinator.

 <jumbo>
     <img src="./coverage.jpg"/>
 </jumbo>

-# Results
+CicloMapa also had accepted presentations at important conferences, such as [FOSS4G (Free and Open Source for Geospatial Conference)](https://callforpapers.2021.foss4g.org/foss4g2021/talk/TDTR7F/), [Velocity 2018](https://ecf.com/projects/velo-city/velo-city-2018-rio-de-janeiro) and [FMB 10 (Forum Mundial de la Bicicleta)](https://www.youtube.com/watch?v=if5O6F-xC7I)

 <results-banner
     data='{
-        "brazilian cities": "320+",
+        "brazilian cities viewed": "737",
-        "users / month": "900+",
+        "users / month": "400",
-        "pageviews total": "300,000+"
+        "pageviews total": "700,000",
+        "avg user rating": "4.4/5"
     }'>
 </results-banner>

+This success guaranteed yearly budget updates from the client, which always gave us lots of freedom to design and build the platform's next steps.
+Proof of this trust is that in 2022, instead of jumping into building all feature requests we received throughout the years, we instead ran a major Product Discovery research that revealed big new opportunities for the platform.
+This project which might become a new case study here in my website at some point :)

 ## Links